Chalk paint isn’t durable as the paint is water-based and has a simple formula with no protective additives. So, how to seal chalk paint?

 3. Use Polyurethane

 Polyurethane is a sealer made by mixing different sealers, additives, resins, and solvents.
-If applied over chalk paint, it will form a thick, glossy, and durable top coat.
+The sealer forms a transparent glossy water-resistant coating over paint and protects it from moisture, water, scratches, and weather elements.

 - Remove dust using a vacuum.